soverenio/docs/docs/source/administration/administration.rst

 .. admonition:: Tip
    :class: tip

-   At the early adopter stage, we personally let our adopters know when a new Soveren gateway version is out.
+   At the early adopters stage, we personally let our adopters know when a new Soveren gateway version is out.

 .. tab:: Kubernetes